This page explains long straddle profit and loss at expiration and the calculation of its risk and break-even points.

-Therefore, at expiration when no time value is left, one of the options can always be exercised for some gain (which may or may not be enough to cover the initial cost) and the other option expires worthless.
+Therefore, at expiration when no time value is left, one of the options can almost always (unless underlying price end up exactly at the strike) be exercised for some gain (which may or may not be enough to cover the initial cost) and the other option expires worthless.

 Maximum Loss (Risk)